 Perhaps, this is contradictory to what I just suggested but in a way, it’s not.
 I really am a big fan of plans, lists, and schedules.
 Being structured and organized about your communication on social media helps me big time when it comes to continuity and consistency.
 It will also help you feel less exhausted when you should be the person on top of things and not the one chasing just another social media task.
 There are also great tools to help you manage your daily chores.

 Where to Find Gigs as a Social Media Content Manager?

 I listed the Facebook groups above, but there are also other websites like Upwork, Freelance, and Fiverr that you can check out.
 Personally, I have never found any remote jobs through these sites and I feel like they are too big and anonymous to get through.

 That’s why I love Facebook groups where you get to chat with the person who posted an offer and you’ll see an immediate response.

-So what do you think?
+I hope you found this post on how to be a social media manager helpful.
 Are you up for being a social media manager?
-Let us know in the comments!
+Let us know in the comments below!

-Julia Jerg is a full-time digital nomad from Germany who works as a remote social media marketing manager and copywriter.
-She has lived, worked and travelled to over 90 countries since she left home in 2011.
-On JeyJetter, she writes about her location independent work-life and her passion for travelling.
-She provides travel tips and insights from her trips along with hands-on advice for anyone interested in remote work, long-term travel and life lived on your own terms.
+Julia Jerg is a full-time digital nomad from Germany who works as a remote social media coach and copywriter.
+She has lived, worked, and traveled to over 90 countries since she left home in 2011.
+On JeyJetter, she writes about her location-independent work-life and her passion for traveling.
+In 2017 and 2019, her two sons were born.
+Since then, she is on a mission to debunk the myth that the digital nomad lifestyle is only for singles without kids.
+She successfully travels with her little family and provides now family travel tips and digital nomad advice for (aspiring) travel families on her blog.

 >>> Read More! <<<